Sports-Related Eye Injuries: What to Do After an Accident and When to See a Doctor

 Signs of Serious Eye Injury

-“Severe, less-common injuries may include bleeding in the eye socket, called an orbital hemorrhage, or an outright rupture of the eyeball, which is called a ruptured or open globe,” Dr. Brian says.
+“Severe, less-common injuries may include bleeding in the eye socket, called an orbital hemorrhage, or an outright rupture of the eyeball, which is called a ruptured or open globe,” Dr. O’Brien says.

-How can you tell you’ve seriously injured your eye?
-Dr. O’Brien says there are a few telltale signs.
-Red flag symptoms can include profound and persistent loss of vision, severe swelling or bruising of the eyelids, or inability to open the eye.
+Dr. O’Brien says there are a few telltale signs of a more serious eye injury, including profound and persistent loss of vision, severe swelling or bruising of the eyelids, or inability to open the eye.
 Double vision, severe redness, bleeding of the eye itself, an abnormal pupil, or a sensation of gushing fluid coming from the eye are also signs of a serious injury.

 If you or your child experience any of these symptoms, seek immediate medical attention.